alefreza/Zerto-Bandwidth-Calculator/README.md

     Sum the Results for All VMs:
         After calculating the bandwidth for each VM, sum all the results to estimate the total required WAN bandwidth.

-    Formula:
-    WAN Mb/sec=∑(KB/sec×81024×1(1 or 2 if compressible data)) WAN Mb/sec=∑(1024KB/sec×8​×(1 or 2 if compressible data)1​)

-    The final result will provide an estimate of the required WAN bandwidth in Mb/sec.

-    Note: The minimum dedicated bandwidth must always be at least 5 Mb/sec.

 Contributions